Neo711/ADR/ADR UI Framework.md

 ## Consequences

-### Pros:

-- Unified development process for both platforms.
-- Access to a wide range of widgets to accelerate the UI/UX development process.
-- Strong community support and frequent updates.

 ### Cons:

 - Being a relatively newer framework, some niche native features might require custom implementation or bridge modules.